- What is financial aid?

 - When will I receive my financial aid?

-- How do I get financial aid if I want to take distance learning courses through another University of Hawaii campus?
+- How do I get financial aid if I want to take courses through another University of Hawaii campus?

 - Will I be required to repay the funds I received if I withdraw from my classes?

-- What are the requirements for Summer Eligibility?
+- What are the requirements for Summer funding?

-- Student must have either a high school diploma, a GED certificate
+Student must have either a high school diploma, a GED certificate or equivalent;

 Grants: Funds awarded to students based on their financial need.
 Also called, "gift aid".
 These awards generally do not need to be repaid.